Adventures of a Cricket: Plot

-Mèn, a cricket, born alongside two siblings, is separated from them after only two days according to the cricket family's tradition, and he relishes the independence it brings.
-Mèn, mischievous and playful, inadvertently causes the tragic death of Choắt (Mèn's neighbor, another cricket) by teasing Cốc (cormorant).
+Dế Mèn, a cricket, born alongside two siblings, is separated from them after only two days according to the cricket family's tradition, and he relishes the independence it brings.
+Mèn, mischievous and playful, inadvertently causes the tragic death of Dế Choắt (Mèn's neighbor, another cricket) by teasing Cốc (cormorant).

-As Mèn remorsefully contemplates his actions, he is unexpectedly caught by two human children and lost independence.
+As Dế Mèn remorsefully contemplates his actions, he is unexpectedly caught by two human children and lost independence.
 He is forced to fight against other insects for the children's amusement and was malnourished.
-A harsh lesson from Xiến Tóc (longhorn beetle) involving cutting of Mèn's antennae, led to Mèn's transformative awakening and growth in maturity.
+A harsh lesson from Xiến Tóc (longhorn beetle) involving cutting of Dế Mèn's antennae, led to Mèn's transformative awakening and growth in maturity.
 One day, while Mèn was trapped in a matchbox and the children's are playing soccer, Mèn seizes an opportunity to break free.
-Freed from captivity, on the way Mèn goes back home, he rescued Trò (moth) from a group of spiders that bullied her due to her family's debt.
+Freed from captivity, on the way Mèn goes back home, he rescued Nhà Trò (moth) from a group of spiders that bullied her due to her family's debt.

 Mèn meets his mother and relatives again after the first adventure.
 While on the way visiting his older siblings, Mèn seeks a companion for a new adventure and encounters Dế Trũi (mole cricket), whom he had previously saved from peril.

 They become sworn brothers and "set sail" on a leaf, only to encounter treacherous waters and almost died from hunger and exhaustion before reaching the "coastline".
-On land, Mèn and Trũi are welcomed by the inhabitants of Đầm Lầy (swampy animal village), however, soon they leave due to the boastful and distasteful Cóc (toad) and Ếch Cốm (frog).
+On land, Mèn and Trũi are welcomed by the inhabitants of Xóm Lầy Lội (swampy animal village), however, soon they leave due to the boastful and distasteful Cóc (toad) and Ếch Cốm (frog).
 They then travel to Cỏ May (grassy area), a region known for its martial spirit, where they win the fight against Bọ Ngựa và Bọ Muỗm (leader of the mantis and bush cricket clans respectively).
 Mèn and Trũi become leaders of the respective clans.
 Due to a territorial dispute with the more dominant grasshopper clan in the winter, Trũi is jailed by the clan leader Châu Chấu Voi ('elephant' grasshopper).

 Mèn then leaves and embarks on an independent journey.
 Many seasons later, though, Mèn still do not find Trũi.
 He meets Xiến Tóc again, who has cut his antenna, now bored with life and plays with butterfly and cicada prostitutes.
 Xiến Tóc tells Mèn that Châu Chấu Voi is a person of good nature and Trũi is still in good health.
-Shortly after Mèn leaves, he is caught by Trả (bird) and forced to become a servant.
+Shortly after Mèn leaves, he is caught by Chim Trả (kingfisher) and forced to become a servant.
 Trũi and the Châu Chấu Voi clan then rescued Mèn.
 Mèn realized that the purpose of an insect's life is to collaborate on shared goals and coexist peacefully with the animal kingdom.
 He sent a message about that realization to the ants, which then spread the message to the entire animal kingdom.